 Once you know where you want to go dive deeper in your research.

-MY TOP 5 TRIP PLANNING TOOLS:
+TOP 5 PLANNING TOOLS:

 Instagram.
 Start by creating a folder in your Saved Collections.
 Use a title that will identify it for your research.
 Search keywords that are specific to your destination.
 Save landscapes, trails, breweries, attractions you want to see while traveling.
 Save things that look interesting to you and profiles that include your destination information.
 A lot of travel profiles will include additional information like Linktree or Blog posts that you can grab information from.